¼cupmelted vegan butter(57 grams - I have used Vio Life, Miyokos/Melt, and Earth Balance)

 Pour mixture into the muffin pan filling a little more than ¾ full.

-Let cool for 15-20 minutes in pan, carefully remove knife let cool another 15 min before eating.
+Let cool for 15-20 minutes in pan, carefully run butter knife along edges of muffin to remove and pop them out.
+Let cool another 15 min before eating.

 Makes 7 muffins.
 Store in a sealed container for about 3 days.